 Dart Container's CARE (Cups Are REcyclable) Program - This program aims to make recycling polystyrene foam foodservice products easier for their customers for an affordable monthly lease.
 This site also contains many resources on polystyrene recycling and describes out this material can be reproccessed into picture frames, crown molding, and many other products.

 APR's 2015 Webinar on Foam Recycling: Facts, Figures, and Market Potential - Check out the webinar we led last year on this relevant topic of foam recycling.
 The link will provide you with the presentation slides from various industry experts.

-Recycling Polystyrene and Expanded Polystyrene - Video from the Waste Sleuth - Todd Sutton, the Waste Sleuth, investigates the recycling of the #6 plastics.
+Recycling Polystyrene (Foam and Rigid) and Expanded Polystyrene - Video from the Waste Sleuth - Todd Sutton, the Waste Sleuth, investigates the recycling of the #6 plastics.
 His conclusions?
 PS and EPS are highly recyclable, even in curbside programs, and the demands from manufacturers who used the recycled material to make new products exceeds the current supply.